eForms Logo

 Registering a Firearm

 This sums up the transfer process.
 Next, the firearm must be registered with the Metropolitan Police Department.
-Make an appointment, and bring a photo ID, two documents proving residency in the District of Columbia, the Application for Firearms Registration Certificate, the Firearms Registration Application Statement of Eligibility, a Bill of Sale, and $48 (or $13 if buyer has already been fingerprinted by MPD) to the appointment.
+Make an appointment, and bring a photo ID, two documents proving residency in the District of Columbia, the Application for Firearms Registration Certificate, the Firearms Registration Application Statement of Eligibility, a Bill of Sale, and $48 (or $13 if MPD has already fingerprinted buyer) to the appointment.
 A certificate showing completion of an Online Firearms Safety Training Course, which takes 30 minutes, should also be provided.

 Once all the required steps have been taken, the FFL dealer will contact the buyer to pick up the firearm.